 Any and all character bans will be posted in the event information.

 In a best two of three match format, only the loser of a match can decide to change characters.
-The winner of the match can elect to return to the Character Select ScreenONLY to switch Ultras in Super Street Fighter 4.
+The winner of the match can elect to switch Ultras if their opponent changes characters, but must select their ultra prior to their opponents character selection .

 If players cannot agree on side selection this will be resolved by a coin toss by a judge or Rock Paper Scissors.

-Canada Cup Gaming does everything in its power to seed regionally to minimize the chances of players facing someone from their own community early in the tournament.
+Canada Cup Gaming does everything in its power to seed regionally, to minimize the chances of players facing someone from their own community early in the tournament.
 Misrepresenting your region at the time of registration can result in improper seeding.
 In this event, Canada Cup Gaming will not take any steps to correct a player’s placement in the bracket.

 THE CANADA CUP GAMING REFUND POLICY